 This NAACLS approved program is a 2-semester sequence in which theory and skills are practiced in the classroom and campus laboratory environment and also in the clinical setting.
 Upon completion of the 2-semester program, a certificate of completion is awarded by the college.
 To become nationally certified, you will need to take an examination, administered by an outside agency.
 Completion of this national certification exam is not a requirement to successfully complete the program.

-In the second semester, MULT 2950 continues the practice in an inpatient clinical setting.
+MULT 2950 continues the practice in an in-patient clinical setting.
 At this point, these clinical experiences are only available during the day shift.

 The clinical facilities that are used for this clinical experience are located in Columbus and is surrounding counties.
 Assignment to the clinical experience facility in the first course is based upon order of registration.
 The completion of the program is a requirement for eligibility to take the national certification exams administered by ASCP and NCA.
 However, passing the national certification exam it is not a requirement for the awarding of the Phlebotomy Program Certificate of Completion.

 The Phlebotomy program at Columbus State is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) at 5600 N. River Rd.
 Suite 720, Rosemont, IL 60018-5119.847-939-3597.